 (iii) customer's certificate of registration number.

-(C) Records of machines provided shall be made and maintained for inspection by the agency in accordance with subsection (v) of this section.
+(C) Records of machines provided shall be made and maintained for inspection by the agency per subsection (v) of this section.

 (13) Persons authorized to perform demonstration and sale of radiation machines in Texas shall comply with the following.